ImboJ/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory moves the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty is used to delete the file betty from my_first_directory folder. rm -r /tmp/my_first_directory is used to delete my_first_directory directory from /tmp/ directory. cd - changes the working directory to the previous one.
+mv /tmp/betty /tmp/my_first_directory moves the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty is used to delete the file betty from my_first_directory folder. rm -r /tmp/my_first_directory is used to delete my_first_directory directory from /tmp/ directory. cd - changes the working directory to the previous one. ls -la . .. /boot lists all files including hidden files in long format from the working directory, parent directory and boot directory in that order.